accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and the Color Contrast Analyser tool
+###### With Acrobat Reader and the Colour Contrast Analyser tool

 1. Open the PDF file.
-2. Using the Color Contrast Analyser tool, check that
+2. Using the Colour Contrast Analyser tool, check that
-    - the default body text and image text of equivalent size has a contrast ratio with the background colour of 4.5:1, at least;
+    - the default body text and image of text of equivalent size has a contrast ratio with the background colour of 4.5:1, at least;
-    - the text and image text in a significantly enlarged size have a contrast ratio with the background colour of at least 3:1.
+    - the text and image of text in a significantly enlarged size have a contrast ratio with the background colour of at least 3:1.
 3. If this is not the case, check that there is a way of obtaining a version of the document with sufficient contrast.
 4. If this is the case, the criterion is validated.